datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service current-queries``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-List current service connections/queries for an DLH for PostgreSQL, DLH for MySQL or DLH for Redis service.
+List current service connections/queries for an datalakehouse for PostgreSQL, datalakehouse for MySQL or datalakehouse for Redis service.

 .. list-table::
   :header-rows: 1